 Political scientists tend to do two types of things.
-First, they try to understand how the political world works by searching for causal connections between phenomena.
+First, they try to understand how the political world works by searching for causal connections between phenomena (and at a more basic level, describing the world as Gerring 2014 notes).
 Second, they, and here I am thinking mostly of political theorists, ask how the political world should work, what is just and right.
 Empirical work and normative thinking are at the center of political science.

 The engineering approach differs somewhat from these two visions.
 The idea is to create or engineer new political institutions that did not exist before in the hope that they produce better outcomes and improve human welfare.
 I’m thinking of things like new kinds of electoral rules or new ways of soliciting the opinions of citizens.
 These new institutions should be grounded in the real world.
 As the name implies, the engineering approach is not concerned with ideal theory or utopias.
 The idea is to build things.

 Political engineering is not exactly empirical or normative work even though it relies on both - empirical methods to see if the new institution works as we expect and normative theory to determine what we want the institution to achieve.
-Engineering, however, goes beyond them by focusing on the act of creation and coming up with currently non-existent institutions rather than testing the effects of already existing institutions or asking where those institutions fall short.
+Engineering, however, goes beyond them by focusing on the act of creation - creating heretofore non-existent institutions rather than testing the effects of already existing institutions or asking where those institutions fall short.

 Robin Hanson has a good description of the distinctive mode of thinking of the engineer.
 He puts it like this:

 A scientist (or at least a caricature of one) insists on saying “I do not know” about a theory until it has robust empirical support, or has clear theoretical support from a well‐supported theory.
 A scientist thus bases policy recommendations only on relatively direct data, or on well‐supported theory, and so stays quiet about radical new forms of governance, which cannot possibly have direct empirical support, and which are too complex for direct theoretical application.